-A concept I love and which for me was the biggest takeaway from Creative Inc. is that we need to delink ourselves from out ideas because, simply, we are not our ideas.
+A concept I love and which for me was the biggest takeaway from Creative Inc. is that we need to delink ourselves from our ideas because, simply, we are not our ideas.

-That means that if we propose something and people don’t love it right away or, shudder, is criticized and rejected, then be it because you are not your idea.
+That means that if we propose something and people don’t love it right away or, shudder, are criticized and rejected, then be it because you are not your idea.

 This is a very important concept for leaders because defending your idea is plainly dumb and it means that you will not (necessarily) reach the best solution.